-It is not easy to directly evaluate brain lateralization.6 Asymmetric hand use, known as handedness or hand dominance, which is accepted to reflect the asymmetry in the structural and functional organizations of the brain, is accepted as the most prominent finding of lateralization.^{1,5-7} For this reason, the evaluation of handedness is seen as an inexpensive, easy, and reliable measure reflecting brain lateralization.6
+It is not easy to directly evaluate brain lateralization.
+Asymmetric hand use, known as handedness or hand dominance, which is accepted to reflect the asymmetry in the structural and functional organizations of the brain, is accepted as the most prominent finding of lateralization.1,5-7 For this reasons, the evaluation of handedness is seen as an inexpensive, easy, and reliable measure reflecting brain lateralization.

 Handedness includes the concepts of hand preference and hand performance.
 The term hand preference refers to the hand that plays the guiding and manipulating role while the other hand plays the supporting or stabilizing role.
 Hand preference can vary according to its direction (right or left-handed) and degree (pure or mixed).
 In the evaluation of hand preference, hand use in daily life is generally questioned by self-reported questionnaires (the most popular and frequently used one is the Edinburgh Handedness Inventory).
-Manual dexterity or hand performance is assessed by motor performance tasks [(e.g., the nine-hole peg test)].
+Manual dexterity or hand performance is assessed by motor performance tasks [(e.g., the nine-hole peg test )].
 It is recommended to evaluate hand preference and hand performance together in the evaluation of handedness.
-In the evaluation of handedness.

-Evaluating laterality changes in different psychiatric and neurodevelopmental diseases has recently been one of the popular perspectives of laterality studies.2 with disease symptoms, and the fact that patients benefit from cognitive-behavioral treatment applications suggest that changes related to the central nervous system may be an important mechanism in this disease.^{8,9} Indeed, some functional and structural changes (in white and gray matter) and changes in the connections between different brain areas have been reported in fibromyalgia patients.
-8,10 In addition, the benefit of methods that modify brain connections, such as transcranial magnetic stimulation and antidepressant drug treatments, supports that functional connections in the brain may be impaired in the course of the disease.8 The existence of these conditions related to central nervous system changes in fibromyalgia has brought to our mind the question of whether there are changes in structural and functional brain asymmetries, brain lateralization, and, therefore, handedness in fibromyalgia, similar to the previously mentioned psychiatric and neurodevelopmental diseases.
+Evaluating laterality changes in different psychiatric and neurodevelopmental diseases has recently been one of the popular perspectives of laterality studies.

+Fibromyalgia is a biopsychosocial disease model characterized by the experience of complex chronic widespread pain of unknown origin.
+The course of fibromyalgia with nociplastic pain, the clinical picture often accompanied by mood and cognitive disorders, the association of biological and psychosocial factors with disease symptoms, and the fact that patients benefit from cognitive-behavioral treatment applications suggest that changes related to the central nervous system may be an important mechanism in this disease.
+Indeed, some functional and structural changes (in white and gray matter) and changes in the connections between different brain areas have been reported in fibromyalgia patients.8,10 In addition, the benefit of methods that modify brain connections, such as transcranial magnetic stimulation and antidepressant drug treatments, supports that functional connections in the brain may be impaired in the course of the disease.8 The existence of these conditions related to central nervous system changes in fibromyalgia has brought to our mind the question of whether there are changes in structural and functional brain asymmetries, brain lateralization, and, therefore, handedness in fibromyalgia, similar to the previously mentioned psychiatric and neurodevelopmental diseases.